 The estate is located in the commune of Le Puy-Sainte-Réparade and can be reached by car in about half an hour from Aix-en-Provence via the D14 road.

-Currently, the 320-acre estate comprises various art pavilions, cellars, a wine shop, a country house, a hotel, an SPA, two wine bars, and three restaurants, along with vineyards of Cabernet Sauvignon, Syrah, Grenache, Vermentino, Sauvignon Blanc, Chardonnay, and Cinsault grapes.
+Currently, the 320-acre estate comprises various art pavilions, cellars, a wine shop, a country house, a hotel, a SPA, two wine bars, and three restaurants, along with vineyards of Cabernet Sauvignon, Syrah, Grenache, Vermentino, Sauvignon Blanc, Chardonnay, and Cinsault grapes.

 Along with historical structures, Château La Coste features buildings designed by Tadao Ando (Art Center, Four Cubes pavilion, and Chapel, all completed in 2011), Renzo Piano (Art pavilion, 2017 more information available here), Frank O. Gehry (Music Pavilion, 2008), and Jean Nouvel (Cellars, 2008).

-A number of sculptures and art installations flank the estate’s footpaths, they include works by Louise Bourgeois, Richard Serra, Hiroshi Sugimoto, Michael Stipe, Alexander Calder, Sean Scully, Franz West, Tom Shannon, and Ai Weiwei, among others.
+Several sculptures and art installations flank the estate’s footpaths, they include works by Louise Bourgeois, Richard Serra, Hiroshi Sugimoto, Michael Stipe, Alexander Calder, Sean Scully, Franz West, Tom Shannon, and Ai Weiwei, among others.